 EVA Foam Density Explained: The Ultimate Guide for Custom Parts

-This guide explains exactly what EVA foam density means, provides a comprehensive density chart, and shows you how to select the exact grade required for packaging inserts, gaskets, and industrial components.
+This guide explains how EVA foam density is measured, provides a full density chart (33–280 kg/m³), and walks through how to pick the exact grade for packaging inserts, gaskets, and industrial components.

 Damao Tech manufactures custom EVA foam in different density ranges for various B2B applications.